sarinash/NoddingAgent/README.md

 ## avatar made by FaceGen:
 https://facegen.com/modeller_demo.htm
 ## how it works:
-Get the volum activity from your microphone and then based on the volume and set threshold decide to smile/nod.
+Gets the volume activity from your microphone and then based on the volume and set threshold decide to smile/nod.